camigutie/DS4002-Project2/README.md

 DATA FOLDER:
 * **[DATA/DS4002P2_RawData.xlsx](DATA/DS4002P2_RawData.xlsx)**: Our raw dataset with two sheets.
 The first sheet contains our monthly Consumer Price Index and Medical Consumer Price Index values.
 This sheet runs from 2000-12-01 to 2025-01-01.
 The second sheet contains our annual Health Expenditure Index values.
 This sheet runs from 2001-01-31 to 2021-01-31.
 * **[DATA/established.csv](DATA/established.csv)**: Our established dataset with columns CPI, MCPI, and HEI.
 The index is the observation date, forward filled to annually at the end of the month.
 This set runs from 2000-12-31 to 2025-01-31.
 HEI values were not available from 2021 onwards and are marked as missing.
 * **[SCRIPTS/analysis.ipynb](SCRIPTS/analysis.ipynb)**: This script uses the established dataset train a linear regression model to predit Medical Care CPI based on the Health Expenditures Price Index.
-The script then uses SARIMA (Seasonal Autoregressive Integrated Moving Average) Model for time series forecasting.
+The script then uses SARIMAX (Seasonal Autoregressive Integrated Moving Average with eXogenous regressors) Model for time series forecasting.
 It generates scatterplot visualizations for our output folder.

 OUTPUT FOLDER:
 * **[OUTPUT/eda1.png](OUTPUT/eda1.png)**